2 Dogs Pub

 Press Coffee Co.

 This neighborhood spot was named for their coffee—they specialize in French-pressed coffee featuring local roasters.
 Press also sells Daylight Donuts to accompany your well-brewed cup of joe.
 They have a nice fireplace, with overstuffed chairs and couches for lounging in the colder months, and a tucked away patio with hillside views to enjoy during summer.

 The restored antique Provender truck is a must-visit at the Iowa City Farmers Market.
 Inspired by the locavore movement, Chef Chris Grebner makes some of the most incredible food at the market.
 If you miss the truck at the Saturday market, keep Provender in mind for catered events.

 Pullman Bar & Diner

-Pullman has quickly become an Iowa City favorite for foodies and casual diners alike.
-Their twenty-something head chef is not afraid to be inventive with his ever-evolving take on the Midwest diner.
-The open kitchen offers a front row seat to watch the young master chef work his magic.
+This train-car inspired diner opened a few years ago and since has quickly become an Iowa City favorite for foodies and casual diners alike.
+The menu is worth exploring, everything from cocktails to appetizer, breakfast to burgers is executed well.
+The best part?
+The open kitchen offers a front row seat to watch the master chefs work their magic.

 Quinton’s Bar & Deli

 450 1st St SW #101, Cedar Rapids, 319-200-4192